- Read our review guidelines

 When the Earth is facing the Moon it pulls the oceans towards it.
 But at the same time, on the opposite side of the Earth, the same thing is happening due to the combination of the Moon’s gravitational pull and the centrifugal force from both of them spinning.

 The high tides generally happen every 12 and a half hours.
-But there are also higher and lower tides, called spring tides that happen roughly twice a month - or twice in each full rotation of the Moon around the Earth.
+But there are also higher and lower tides that happen roughly twice a month – or twice in each full rotation of the Moon around the Earth.

 It can be better to fish during the times when the tide is moving either in or out, as the fish may be moving with the tide.
 This can be particularly useful if you plan to fish in estuaries or bays where the tides can be more noticeable.

-The spring tides cause higher than average high tides because the Sun, the Moon and the Earth are in a line, so this would be during both a new moon and a full moon.
-The tides will generally be even higher when the moon is at its closest point to Earth - around once a month.
+When these tides occur, both the high and low tides cause higher than average tides because the Sun, the Moon and the Earth are in a line, so this would be during both a full and new moon.
+The high tides will generally be even higher when the moon is at its closest point to Earth – around once a month.

 Video Tutorial: Spring And Neap Tides

 The tides during the first and third quarter are known as neap tides and aren’t as high.
 This is when half the moon is visible and the other half is in the shadow of the Earth.

 With the highest and lowest tides during a full moon and new moon, the water movement is higher which could create better fishing, as it could mean that fish get pushed closer to the shallows with the stronger currents.